L-Belluomini/OTN/README.md

 ## Contact

-For any issue, suggestion or question, feel free to leave an issue on the [GitHub issues page](https://github.com/L-Belluomini/OTN/issues).
+For any issue, suggestion or question, feel free to open an issue on the [GitHub issues page](https://github.com/L-Belluomini/OTN/issues).

 ## License